DougAnderson444/panzoom-node/README.md

-# HTML Node Element Zoom, available as a Svelte Directive
+# HTML Node Zoom, available as a Svelte Directive

 [Demo](https://douganderson444.github.io/panzoom-node/)

-Zero dependencies.
+One dependency library.
 Use as vanilla JS or add this as a Svelte action directive to the node you want to zoom in on.
 Not just images... _any_ html elements.

 - [x] Pinch
 - [x] Pan